rahulgupta020/shopping-webapp-reactjs/README.md

 # shopping-webapp-react
-This is shopping app. written in reactjs. and for state management used contextAPI.
+This is E-commerce shopping web-app. which is written in reactjs. and for state management used contextAPI.